tourze/doctrine-cache-bundle/README.md

 ## Configuration

 No specific configuration is needed for basic functionality.
 The bundle automatically registers the required services.

+## Advanced Usage

+### Custom Cache Strategies

 If you want to implement custom cache strategies, you can create your own strategy class: